zpencerq/puppet-logrotate/README.md

 This module is a fork of https://github.com/rodjek/puppet-logrotate merging some of the outstanding pull requests

+I have also added the puppetlabs_spec_help functionality as used in [Gareth Rushgrove](https://github.com/garethr)'s [puppet-module-skeleton](https://github.com/garethr/puppet-module-skeleton).

 ## Description

 A more Puppety way of managing logrotate configs.
 Where possible, as many of